Singapore Just Made It Easier To Spot Red Flags In Property Agents. But There’s One Catch

 An underrated progress in Singapore’s property agency industry over the past decade or so is the licensing of property agents.

-When the Council for Estate Agencies (CEA), the government watchdog for the industry, was established in 2010, it began as a registry of property agents in Singapore.
+After the Council for Estate Agencies (CEA), the government watchdog for the industry, was established in 2010, it launched a public register of property agencies and property agents in 2011.

-Other than a way to check whether a realtor was licensed, the watchdog didn’t have as many enforcement and disciplinary tools at its disposal.
-For example, there was no way to know if a licensed agent had ever closed a single deal in Marine Parade, even while he was telling you: “East Coast people don’t care about MRT, most of the residents are rich and can drive.”
+Initially, other than a way to check whether a realtor was licensed, there was no way to know if a licensed agent had ever closed a single deal in Marine Parade, even while he was telling you: “East Coast people don’t care about MRT, most of the residents are rich and can drive.”

-The latest enhancements introduced by CEA also mean that consumers can even compare enforcement statistics across agencies.
+The latest improvement introduced by CEA on June 10 means that consumers can now even compare enforcement statistics across agencies.

-From 10 June 2026, the Public Register will include a record of enforcement actions.
+From 10 June 2026, the Public Register will include a consolidated record of enforcement actions.

 This will show enforcement actions taken against property agencies and individual agents, and they’ll reflect any of these actions taken against them over the last three years.